 Provide recommendations regarding coordination of new areas of work to the three boards (as appropriate).
 Recommendations can include, but are not limited to:

-Creation of committees across two or more organizations with guidance on distribution of work;

 The establishment of a formal coordination mechanism (e.g., Joint Technical Coordination Group) with guidance on mapping the work to the relevant committee(s);

-Establishment of Joint Working Groups to develop standards of common interest;.
+Establishment of Joint Working Groups to develop standards of common interest;

+Creation of committees across two or more organizations with guidance on distribution of work.

 Notes on operation regarding future work

-As soon as any area of strategic interest or proposals for new fields of technical activity of potential interest to more than one organization have been suggested / submitted to ISO, IEC or ITU-T, staff from those organizations shall inform the SPCG chair and secretary of the area of strategic interest or new fields of technical activity that have been suggested/submitted and will be under consideration within the TMB, SMB and TSAG at their next meetings or by correspondence.
+As soon as any area of strategic standardization interest or proposals for new fields of technical activity of potential interest to more than one organization have been suggested / submitted to ISO, IEC or ITU-T, staff from those organizations shall inform the SPCG chair and secretary of the area of strategic interest or new fields of technical activity that have been suggested/submitted and will be under consideration within the TMB, SMB and TSAG at their next meetings or by correspondence.

-If supported by the SPCG chair and secretary, information on these areas of strategic interest and proposals for new fields of technical activity will be shared with all SPCG members, to indicate if they feel the subjects are of common interest to more than one organization and would require coordination or joint work.
+Information on these areas of strategic standardization interest and proposals for new fields of technical activity will be shared with all SPCG members, to indicate if they feel the subjects are of common interest to more than one organization and would require coordination or joint work.

 If there is general consensus among the SPCG members that a subject is of common interest to more than one organization, the SPCG will develop a specific recommendation for how to proceed on coordination, collaboration or joint work.
 These tasks shall take no more than two weeks to complete.